intesys/ymock/ROADMAP.md

 ### Features

-- [ ] Define & implement a way to seamlessly install and use the library as as dependency
+- [ ] Define & implement a way to seamlessly install and use the library as a dependency
 - [ ] Implement UI animations
 - [ ] Implement data store (see: <https://github.com/intesys/ytestbook/issues/3>)
 - [ ] Finalize Settings (sidebar objects, data structure)